jeongoks/H4School.ProjectVault/README.md

 # School project about hashing and encryption.
 This is a school project to help me get a better understanding and usage of hashing and encryption.
-It will be done in a Console application with a sort of Menu system.
+It will be done in a Console application with a sort of Menu system to make it easy for a user to navigate and be guided with instructions on what to do when.

 ## Requirements:
 - [x] Make a menu to navigate.